brian-a-clark/arrowExcel/README.md

 - No comments, no error handling, and no tests, so it's got that going for it.
 - Works only with the auxiliary functions I have written specifically with this in mind (Greenspun's Tenth?)
 - It's not exactly modular, and has one big Select Case statement to do the dispatching
+- Option Base 1 (yuck) -- originally included for compatibility with another library I've since removed.
+To be changed.
 - It's written in VBA, the world's most painful language

 See my other projects for better stuff.